-Between our kitchen tours and the home tours on Apartment Therapy, we've drooled over many stunning Parisian kitchens over the years.
-Above all else, we've been impressed by the ability of our French friends to do so much with their small spaces.
-Here are a few of our favorite organizing ideas from tiny (but thoughtful) kitchens in the City of Light.
+Between our old kitchen tours and the countless home tours on Apartment Therapy, we’ve drooled over many stunning Parisian kitchens over the years.
+Above all else, we’ve been impressed by the ability of our French friends to do so much with their small spaces.
+(In fact, we just wrote about some small but beautiful Paris kitchens last week!)
+Here are a few of our favorite organizing ideas from tiny (and thoughtful) kitchens in the City of Light.

 What strikes us immediately about this Paris kitchen, aside from the bright colors and artwork, is how they made use of all the available surfaces.
 If your range has a hood with flat surfaces, that’s a great place to store items that can handle the heat and might not be used that often.
 We also like that the rail behind the sink is home to glass jars with frequently used items.

 Take a tour: Laurence & Fabrice’s Friendly Eclectic Mix in Paris at Apartment Therapy

 Vertical storage will forever be one of our favorite tricks in the kitchen, and hanging vertical storage is even better.
 Not only does using the wall space above your counters free up some cooking space, but it also enables you to keep things within arm’s reach.
 We especially love the hanging corkscrew on this Grundtal rail system from IKEA — it makes opening that bottle of rosé even easier.